-Non-Network Provider means a Medical Practitioner who is NOT identified in the most current list for the Network.
+Non-Network Provider means a Medical Practitioner who is NOT contracted with us or our contractor or subcontractor.
 Services received from a Non-Network Provider are not covered, except as specifically stated in this Contract.

 Out-of-Pocket Expenses mean those cost sharing amounts paid by a Member for Covered Services that are applied to the maximum out-of-pocket amount.